 process-inbox

 Ingest operation.
-Each inbox item compiles into the wiki: routed to PARA, cross-linked into 10–15 related pages, logged, deleted.
+Each inbox item is either executed (if it’s an explicit agent instruction in a memo/note) or compiled into the wiki (routed to PARA, cross-linked into 10–15 related pages), then logged and deleted.

 When to use